Mdayan13/coffee_contract/README.md

 # Moccasin Project

-🐍 Welcome to your Moccasin project!
+🐍  to your buy me a coffee project!

 ## Quickstart

-1. Deploy to a fake local network that titanoboa automatically spins up!
+1. Deploy to a fake loctically spins up!

 ```bash
 mox run deploy